linkmalloc/proudbisayabai.ph/_posts/2023-04-13-archdiocese-of-cebu-fashion-show.md

 ---
+author: "Ariel Alegado - PBB Founder"
-author: "Christian Lucky Bunao Saligumba"
+author2: "Christian Lucky Bunao Saligumba"
 layout: post
 title: "Archdiocese of Cebu: Fashion Show for a Good Cause at the Waterfront Hotel and Casino"
 description: "The Archdiocese of Cebu is set to showcase a fashion event that combines modern fashion with traditional Sunday's best, and it's all for a good cause, in the name of \"Le Voile\". "